-Our tours range from Moderate to Intermediate to Advanced in difficulty.
+Our day tours range from Introductory to Moderate to Intermediate to Advanced in difficulty.

-Moderate: Tours are suitable for riders with an average to good fitness level that engage in some form of regular exercise.
+Moderate: Tours are suitable for beginner and above riders with an average to good fitness level that engage in some form of regular exercise.
 Hills and descents are typically of short duration and longer steeper pitches can be easily walked.
-Trail surfaces are relatively even with occasional obstacles on trail (rocks, roots, sand) that can be either ridden or walked.
+Trail surfaces will vary from bumpy dirt roads to 4WD and easy singletrack with occasional obstacles on trail (rocks, roots, sand) that can be either ridden or walked.

-Intermediate: Tours are suitable for riders with good to excellent fitness level.
-Previous mountain bike experience is recommended.
-Trail surfaces may include uneven terrain and narrow trails, singletrack, with occasional obstacles (roots, rocks, sand).
+Intermediate: Tours are suitable for riders who have previous mountain bike experience and good to excellent fitness.
+Trail surfaces may include uneven terrain and narrow trails, singletrack, with obstacles (roots, rocks, sand) that range in size from curb to knee high, and occasionally larger.
 Hills and descents are moderate to strenuous and require some skill.
-Riders with minimal mountain bike experience but who have road biking skills or a strong fitness level, along with an adventurous spirit, should be suitable for an intermediate tour.
+Riders with some mountain bike experience who also have solid road biking skills AND a strong fitness level, along with an adventurous spirit, might be suitable for a lower level intermediate tour.

-Advanced: Tours are suitable for experienced mountain bikers only, with excellent fitness and strong bike handling skills.
-Riding is primarily on rough doubletrack with frequent obstacles or high elevation singletrack.
-Sections of trail can be very challenging with frequent ascents and descents of significant length.
-Most of our advanced-level tours are located at elevations ranging from 8,000 to 12,000 feet where trail conditions can change rapidly due to weather conditions and thunderstorms.
+Advanced: Tours are suitable for more seasoned mountain bikers with excellent fitness and very strong bike handling skills.
+Riding is primarily on rough doubletrack and singletrack with frequent obstacles that are typically larger than knee high.
+Sections of trail can be very challenging with frequent ascents and descents.

 Yes, private half and full-day tour options are available for most tours.